OswaldLabsOpenSource/oswaldlabs.com/content/policiesprivacy-children.md

 We don't require you to provide any information when using these applications.

-We only store anonymous logs for analytical purposes.
-This information is collected or maintained by our Data Protection Officer, who can be contacted on the following webpage: https://oswaldlabs.com/contact/?department=Data+Protection+Officer.

 ## Who We Disclose Information to

 This information is never publicly available.